ENCCS/sycl-workshop/content/heat-equation.rst

 .. note::

-   The PNG library is available as a module on the Vega supercomputer:
+   The PNG library is available as a module on the Karolina supercomputer:

    .. code:: console